 We will provide a status update once we have validated the report and if we have decided to move forward.
 Please NOTE that contacting our team to inquire about status/updates of a submission will disqualify you from receiving a bounty for that report.
 This includes posting on social media regarding a bounty submission.

 We operate a reward program for responsibly disclosed vulnerabilities.
-A minimum reward of $500 USD may be provided for the disclosure of qualifying bugs.
-At our discretion, we may increase the reward amount based on the creativity or severity of the bugs.
+A reward may be provided for the disclosure of qualifying bugs, depending on severity.
 Radar rewards the confidential disclosure of any design or implementation issue that could be used to compromise the confidentiality or integrity of our clients' or our clients' end users' data.
-If you report a vulnerability that does not qualify under the above criteria, we may still provide a minimum reward of $100 USD if your report causes us to take specific action to improve Radar's security.

 As with most security reward programs, we ask that you use common sense when looking for security bugs.
 Vulnerabilities must be disclosed to us privately with reasonable time to respond, and avoid compromise of other clients' or end users' data.
 We do not reward denial of service, spam, or social engineering vulnerabilities.
 Although Radar itself and all services offered by Radar are eligible, vulnerabilities in third-party applications that use Radar are not.